Bill

 Bill Summary

-Child abuse and neglect; custody and visitation; possession or consumption of authorized substances.
-Provides that a child shall not be considered an abused or neglected child, and no person shall be denied custody or visitation of a child, based only on the fact that the child's parent or other person responsible for his care, or the person petitioning for custody or visitation of the child, possessed or consumed legally authorized substances.
+Custody and visitation; possession or consumption of authorized substances.
+Provides that no person shall be denied custody or visitation of a child, based only on the fact that the child's parent or other person responsible for his care, or the person petitioning for custody or visitation of the child, possessed or consumed legally authorized substances.
 The bill directs the Board of Social Services to amend its regulations, guidance documents, and other instructional materials to ensure that such regulations, documents, and materials comply with, and that investigations and family assessments are conducted by local departments of social services in accordance with, the provisions of the bill.

 AI Summary

-This bill clarifies that a child will not be considered abused or neglected, and a parent will not be denied custody or visitation rights, solely because they possess or consume legally authorized substances, such as alcohol or certain medications.
-The bill also mandates that the Board of Social Services update its regulations and guidance to reflect this change, ensuring that investigations and family assessments conducted by local social services departments align with these new provisions.
-This aims to prevent the denial of custody or visitation based only on the legal use of substances, unless such use directly harms or risks harming the child.
+This bill clarifies that a child will not be considered abused or neglected, and a parent or guardian will not lose custody or visitation rights, solely because they possess or consume legally authorized substances.
+This applies to parents, other caregivers, or individuals seeking custody or visitation.
+The bill also mandates that the Board of Social Services update its regulations and guidance to align with this provision, ensuring that investigations and family assessments by local social services departments follow these new guidelines.

 Committee Categories